 Staying relevant demands adapting to changing patterns.
 Being true to our original determination to go where the people are, rather than demanding that they come to where we are, has drawn us to electronic media—the internet and social media—where large numbers of people get their information today.

 The move into electronic media makes it possible to broaden our readership at significantly less cost than is possible with traditional mailings.
+Our email messages are being read in every state in the US and in thirty-seven other nations that we are aware of.

 Pathway Evangelism, Inc. is a 501(c)(3) nonprofit organization, supported by donations that are tax deductible as allowed by law.